shopwp/www/wp-content/plugins/edd-auto-register/readme.txt

 = How can I modify some of the key aspects of the plugin? =

-There are filters available to modify the behaviour of the plugin, see the list below:
+There are filters available to modify the behaviour of the plugin:

 1. edd_auto_register_email_subject
 1. edd_auto_register_headers